tdickardsoftware/LEDA-ProjectPortal/Documentation/Designs/Maintenance/Place Types.md

 Columns: id int, placeTypeCode str, desc str

 ## View Place Types
-Under the maintenance header there will be a link named Place Types, when clicked you will be taken to a page which will show all of the Place Types
+Under the maintenance header there will be a link named Place Types, when clicked you will be taken to a menu which will show all of the Place Types

 ## Add Place Types
-While in the Place Types page, there is a button called Add, when clicked a menu will appear in which you can add information pertaining to a People Type
+While in the Place Types menu, there is a button called Add, when clicked a menu will appear in which you can add information pertaining to a People Type

 Required fields: placeTypeCode

 ## Edit Place Types
-While in the Place Types page you can click on a record, and click on the edit button which will pop up a menu and allow you to edit the Place Types
+While in the Place Types menu you can click on a record, and click on the edit button which will pop up a menu and allow you to edit the Place Types

 Once editing is done the user will be able to save and it will then update the database

 ## Delete Place Types
-After you select a record in the Place Types page you can see a delete button, clicking the delete button will pull up a confirmation prompt, if confirmed it will then delete the record from the table
+After you select a record in the Place Types menu you can see a delete button, clicking the delete button will pull up a confirmation prompt, if confirmed it will then delete the record from the table